raminetinati/Amazon-Reviews-Demo/README.md

 **Contents**

-- [Data Preparation](#data-prep-heading) - How to use AWS Glue and SPARK to prepare and process large datasetes ready for analysis
+- [Data Preparation](#data-preparation) - How to use AWS Glue and SPARK to prepare and process large datasetes ready for analysis
-- [Data Experimentation](#data-experimentation-heading) - Using Amazon Sagemaker to construct a representative sample of our dataset, and inspect the characteristics of our data.
+- [Data Experimentation](#data-experimentation) - Using Amazon Sagemaker to construct a representative sample of our dataset, and inspect the characteristics of our data.
-    - Representative Samples
+    - Representative Sampling
     - Descriptive Analysis
 - [Model Experimentation](#model-experimentation) - Using Amazon SageMaker's built in Algorithms, we'll apply some simple modelling techniques, and then determione which data partitioning / features work best for our tasks.
     - TF-IDF